Boy, 1, saved from roasting car

 27 Giugno 2019

-Cremona, June 27 - A one-year-old boy was saved from a roasting car near Cremona on Thursday.
-A security guard saw the boy in the carpark of a shopping mall, smashed the window of the vehicle and released him from his carseat.
-The boy was taken to hospital where his condition was sid to be non-life-threatening.
+Cremona, June 27 - A one-year-old boy was saved from a sealed and roasting car near Cremona on Thursday.
+A security guard saw the Chinese boy in the carpark of a shopping mall, crying because of the intense heat inside the car.
+After vainly trying to unlock the car and find the boy's parents, he smashed one of the closed windows of the vehicle and released the boy from his carseat.
+The boy was taken to hospital where his condition was said to be non-life-threatening.
 Italy is enduring a heat wave.
+It is not known how long the boy had been in the closed vehicle.
+The incident happened at the Cremona 2 mall at Gadesco Pieve Delmona.

 LE RUBRICHE